 Chester, Pennsylvania only covers 5 miles but has more than 34,000 residents.
 It's also one of the most distressed cities in the state—and the nation.

-Chester Smiles is designed to provide a "dental home", not just for Keystone members, but for all Chester residents.
-Mobile dental vans are parked at primary care physician's offices, community housing areas, and government facilities.
+Chester Smiles is designed to provide a "dental home," not just for Keystone First members, but for all Chester residents.
+Mobile dental vans are parked at primary care physician's offices, community housing areas and government facilities.

 Equipped with the latest dental technology and staffed by dental professionals, the traveling vans welcomed 500 patients in the first seven weeks of the program.
 Chester Smiles focuses on preventive dental care and reducing ER use for dental problems.
-For Chester residents, that's something to smile about.
+For Chester residents, that is something to smile about.